 1/4 teaspoon fresh ground black pepper

-Keep, tightly covered, in the refrigerator up to three weeks.
+3Keep tightly covered in the refrigerator for up to three weeks.

 Adam and Joanne's Tips